BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Reserve Multiplier

-The Reserve mutliplier places a cap on how much is collected for the Jackpot Reserve account.
+The Reserve Mutliplier places a cap on how much is collected for the Jackpot Reserve account.
 It takes into account how much has already accumulated in the Reserve Account with respect to the **Initial Balance** setting..

 For example